flo-stilz/NER_BT/README.md

 ## Introduction
 Named Entity Recognition is the task of classifying word sequences in pre-defined classes.
 This work focuses on using BERT architectures to classify important medical classes like e.g. "Diagnosis", "Symptoms" and so on within medical abstracts for rare diseases.

-For additional detail, please see my paper:
+For additional details, please see my paper:
 "[Segmentation of medical records with natural language processing tools](https://github.com/flo-stilz/NER_BT/blob/main/paper_figures/NER_with_BERT_for%20_medical_abstracts.pdf)"
 The project is by [Florian Stilz](https://github.com/flo-stilz/) and supervised by [Ole Winther](https://olewinther.github.io/)